Vicuña: Behavior

 The behavior of vicuñas is similar to that of the guanacos.
-They are very shy animals, and are easily aroused by intruders, due, among other things, to their extraordinary hearing.
-Like the guanacos, they frequently lick calcareous stones and rocks, which are rich in salt, and also drink salt water.
-Vicuñas are very clean animals, and always deposit their excrement in the same place.
+They are timid animals and are easily aroused by intruders due, among other things, to their extraordinary hearing.
+Like the guanacos, they frequently lick calcareous stones and rocks, which, together with salt water, is its source of salt.
+Vicuñas are clean animals and always deposit their excrement in the same place.
 Their diets consist mainly of low grasses which grow in clumps on the ground.

-Vicuñas live in family-based groups made up of a male, 5 to 15 females, and their young.
-Each group has its own territory of about 18 km2, which can fluctuate depending on the availability of food.
+Vicuñas live in family-based groups of a male, 5 to 15 females, and their young.
+Each group has its territory of about 18 km2, which can fluctuate depending on food availability.

-Mating usually occurs in March–April, and after a gestation period of about 11 months, the female gives birth to a single fawn, which is nursed for about 10 months.
+Mating usually occurs in March–April.
+After a gestation about 11 months, the female gives birth to a single fawn, which is nursed for about ten months.
 The fawn becomes independent at about 12 to 18 months old.
-Young males form bachelor groups and the young females search for a sorority to join.
+Young males form bachelor groups, and the young females search for a sorority to join.
 This deters intraspecific competition and inbreeding.

 Conservation

-From the period of Spanish conquest to 1964, hunting of the vicuña was unrestricted, which reduced its numbers to only 6,000 in the 1960s.
+Until 1964, hunting of the vicuña was unrestricted, which reduced its numbers to only 6,000 in the 1960s.
 As a result, the species was declared endangered in 1974, and its status prohibited the trade of vicuña wool.
 In Peru, during 1964–1966, the Servicio Forestal y de Caza in cooperation with the US Peace Corps, Nature Conservancy, World Wildlife Fund, and the National Agrarian University of La Molina established a nature conservatory for the vicuña called the Pampa Galeras – Barbara D'Achille in Lucanas Province, Ayacucho.
 During that time, a game warden academy was held in Nazca, where eight men from Peru and six from Bolivia were trained to protect the vicuña from poaching.

 To cooperate on the conservation of the vicuña, the governments of Bolivia and Peru signed the Convention for the Conservation of the Vicuña on 16 August 1969 in La Paz, explicitly leaving the treaty open to accession by Argentina and Chile.
 Ecuador acceded on 11 February 1976.
-The Convention prohibited international trade in the vicuña, domestic exploitation of the vicuña, and ordered the parties to create reserves and breeding centres.
+The Convention prohibited their international trade and domestic exploitation, and ordered the parties to create reserves and breeding centres.
 A follow-up treaty, the Convention for the Conservation and Management of the Vicuña, was signed between Bolivia, Chile, Ecuador and Peru on 20 December 1979 in Lima.
 It explicitly allowed only Argentina to sign it if it also signed the 1969 La Paz Convention (Article 12; Argentina joined in 1981), and did not allow other countries to accede to the convention 'due to its specific character' (Article 13).
 The 1979 Convention did allow the use of the vicuña under strict circumstances if the animal population had recovered sufficiently.
-In combination with CITES (effective in 1975), as well as USA and EU trade legislation, the Conventions were extremely successful, as the vicuña population substantially grew as a result.
+In combination with CITES (effective in 1975), as well as USA and EU trade legislation, the Conventions were highly successful, as the vicuña population substantially grew as a result.